 The post Announcing .NET 5 Preview 4 and our journey to one .NET appeared first on .NET Blog.

 Today, we are releasing the .NET Core May 2020 Update.
 These updates contain security and reliability fixes.
 See the individual release notes for details on updated packages.

 NOTE: If you are a Visual Studio user, there are MSBuild version requirements so use only the .NET Core SDK supported for each Visual Studio version.

-Today, we are releasing the May 2019 Cumulative Update, Security and Quality Rollup, and Security Only Update.
+Today, we are releasing the May 2020 Security and Quality Rollup Updates for .NET Framework.

-The post .NET Framework May 2019 Security and Quality Rollup appeared first on .NET Blog.
+The post .NET Framework May 2020 Security and Quality Rollup Updates appeared first on .NET Blog.